Open Access Agreements Management Community of Practice

 • Organise community-led training and professional development opportunities to enhance skills.

-The Community of Practice focuses on implementation and management of transformative agreements in institutions, including the ways that library staff work within the broader institution to support implementation.
+The Community of Practice focuses on the management of Open Access agreements in institutions, including the ways that library staff work within the broader institution to support their ongoing adoption and development.

 Discussions focus on